 Lesson 7 - Adding and Editing a Legend shows you how to create and edit a legend.

 Lesson 5 - Working with the Script Recorder shows you how to use the Script Recorder with the techniques in the previous lessons and adds a few new items.
 This is an optional advanced lesson.
 Because other features are covered in this advanced lesson, it is highly encouraged that you complete Lesson 8, even if you do not wish to use the script recorder.

 Using the Magnifier shows you how to add a magnifier to your graph.

 Various font styles are used throughout the Grapher quick start guide and online help.
 Bold text indicates command names, dialog names, and page names.
-Italic text indicates items within a dialog such as group box names, options, and field names.
+Italic text indicates items within a dialog such as section or group names, options, and property names.
 For example, the Save As dialog contains a Save as type list.
 Bold and italic text occasionally may be used for emphasis.